Unidata/science-gateway/openstack/readme.md

 2. Download openrc.sh

     Download the `openrc.sh` file [according to the Jetstream API instructions](https://iujetstream.atlassian.net/wiki/display/JWT/Setting+up+openrc.sh).
 See "Use the Horizon dashboard to generate openrc.sh".
 Use the IU: <https://jblb.jetstream-cloud.org/dashboard> not the TACC dashboard.
 In the Jetstream Dashboard, navigate to `Access & Security`, `API Access` to download `openrc.sh` (v3).
+(In reality, it will be named something like `TG-ATM160027-openrc.sh`.
+You can rename it to `openrc.sh`, if you want.)

+3. Edit openrc.sh Password (Optional)

+    Optionally, for convenience, you may wish to add your password to the `openrc.sh` file.
+Again, follow the usual advice of not reusing passwords as this password will end up in your OpenStack environment.

-    Edit the `openrc.sh` file and the supply the TACC resource `OS_PASSWORD`:
+    Edit the `openrc.sh` file and the supply the TACC resource `OS_PASSWORD` you [reset earlier](#h:8B3E8EEE):

     ```sh
     export OS_PASSWORD="changeme!"